-Now that Halloween is about a week past its due date, you’re probably ready to get your kids’ candy out of the house.
+Now that Halloween is over, you’re probably ready to get your kids’ candy out of the house.
 There are lots of good places to donate, from shelters to dentists’ offices to the military, but we stumbled upon this smart idea from The Baker Mama and wanted to share it.
 This freezable dough uses up your Halloween candy, and you’re ready for any last minute bake sale request from school – win-win!
 “Making this cookie dough with our leftover Halloween candy is one of our favorite family traditions.
 We love having a freezer stocked with cookie dough to bake at a later date, once the sugar rush of Halloween has worn off,” says Meagan, who recently published her first book called Beautiful Boards (it really is beautiful – check it out!).

 LEFTOVER HALLOWEEN CANDY COOKIE DOUGH